 How To Use Hammock Straps

 Hammocks have come a long way since the traditional roped and netted variety that required you to master the art of tying multiple kinds of knots.
-Hammock straps, on the other hand, are a quick and easy alternative that don’t force you to carry & rig up ropes every time you want to hang a hammock.
+Hammock straps, on the other hand, are a quick and easy alternative that don’t force you to carry and rig up ropes every time you want to hang a hammock.
 Owning just one set of hammock straps will make setting up camp a breeze.

 What Are Hammock Straps?

-Hammock straps come in a variety of lengths and work by attaching the hammock to a tree via a loop and carabiner system.
+Hammock straps or Tree Protector Straps come in a variety of lengths and work by attaching the hammock to a tree via a loop and carabiner system.
 The best hammock straps are made from durable webbing and contain multiple loops so you can easily adjust the hammock based on the spacing of the trees.
 Hammock straps are also super versatile and will even allow you to secure your hammock to boulders or the roof rack of your car—since nature won’t always provide you with two perfectly spaced trees.

 Why Hammock Straps are Better Than Ropes